Have you heard?

 The Channel is offering two grants of $5,000 each to projects or community groups participating in giveOUTday and working to benefit rural and regional LGBTIQ+ communities.

-Instead of asking interested parties to submit an application for funding in this round, we're calling on eligible groups to register their project on the giveOUTday AU platform by 5pm 31 March 2019 to be shortlisted.
+Instead of asking interested parties to submit an application for funding in this round, we called on eligible groups to register their project on the giveOUTday AU platform by 5pm 31 March 2019 to be shortlisted.
+The two recipients will be announced on giveOUTday 18 April.

 We will look favourably upon projects that: